 Freshdesk looks for the following three markers in every incoming email.
 For an email to be threaded to a ticket, it has to pass one of the following checks:

-1. Ticket ID (if enabled)
+1. Ticket ID

 2. Message-ID